-You probably tried or at least heard about marble ball painting.
-This activity employs the same concept, but a little bit differently since flat marbles do not roll around but slide down en masse dragging paint with them.
+You probably heard about marble ball painting.
+This activity employs the same concept, but a little bit different since flat marbles do not roll around but slide down en masse dragging paint with them.
 If you add a bit of water, like we did, it thins out the paint and allows for even more dramatic color mixing.
 The end result is a pretty impressive piece of art.
 Fit to be framed, if you use the right kind of paper.

 Disclaimer: this post contains affiliate links.
 For more information, please read my full disclosure policy.